 They need to furnish their place and I am so happy my style is right up their alley.
 I have repeat customers!
 YAY!

 Gorgeous right?
 There was only one tiny imperfection on one corner, but it was hardly noticeable.
 Some may argue that leaving them as is would have been fine.
 I had other plans.
-I love using stencils on furniture.
+I love using a coat of paint and stencils on furniture to give it a new life.

 I will start this DIY tutorial with the supplies I used for this project.